gilliangadiano/ETL-Project/README.md

 # This repo contains the collaborative work for Team 2.
 ## You will find the following:
 ### Resources Folder
-Contains each team member's Jupyter Notebook that contains code used for later parts of the project
+Contains each team member's Jupyter Notebook that contains code used for later parts of the project (in sequential order):
    * `gillian_notebook.ipynb` - web scraping code to pull movie titles and URLs from IMSDB website and convert to DataFrame
    * `sarah_notebook.ipynb` - code to pull the word count of each 11 bad words and add data to DataFrame
    * `safwan_new.ipynb` - code to pull genre, release date, run time, MPAA rating, and IMDB review score from OMDBApi website